 We are a development stage technology company.
-Although our we are currently in the process of commercializing our first product, BolaWrapTM 100, we currently generate no revenues, and we have not yet fully demonstrated an ability to overcome many of the fundamental risks and uncertainties frequently encountered by development stage companies in new and rapidly evolving fields of technology.
+Although we are currently in the process of commercializing our first product, BolaWrapTM 100, we currently generate no revenues, and we have not yet fully demonstrated an ability to overcome many of the fundamental risks and uncertainties frequently encountered by development stage companies in new and rapidly evolving fields of technology.
 To execute our business plan successfully, we will need to accomplish the following fundamental objectives, either on our own or with strategic collaborators:

-- successfully commercialize BolaWrap[TM] 100, and develop future products for commercialization; - Develop, obtain and maintain required regulatory approvals for commercialization of products we produce; - establish an intellectual property portfolio for BolaWrap[TM] 100 and other future products; - · establish and maintain sales, distribution and marketing capabilities, and/or enter into strategic partnering arrangements to access such capabilities; - gain market acceptance for BolaWrap[TM] 100 and/or other future products; and - obtain adequate capital resources and manage our spending as costs and expenses increase due to research, production, development, regulatory approval and commercialization of BolaWrap[TM] 100 and/or other future products.
+- successfully commercialize BolaWrap[TM] 100, and develop future products for commercialization; - Develop, obtain and maintain required regulatory approvals for commercialization of products we produce; - establish an intellectual property portfolio for BolaWrap[TM] 100 and other future products; - establish and maintain sales, distribution and marketing capabilities, and/or enter into strategic partnering arrangements to access such capabilities; - gain market acceptance for BolaWrap[TM] 100 and/or other future products; and - obtain adequate capital resources and manage our spending as costs and expenses increase due to research, production, development, regulatory approval and commercialization of BolaWrap[TM] 100 and/or other future products.

-Our principal product remains under development, and has not yet been produced in any commercial quantities.
+Our principal product remains under development, and has not yet been produced in recurring commercial quantities.
 We may incur significant and unpredictable warranty costs as our products are introduced and produced.

-Our principal product remains under development, and is just being introduced for testing into the marketplace.
-No assurance can be provided that we can successfully produce commercial quantities of our principal product or that additional development will be required for a commercially viable product.
+Our principal product has only recently been introduced for testing into the marketplace and remains under development as we make improvements based on ongoing customer trials.
+While we are producing small numbers of commercial products, no assurance can be provided that we can successfully produce higher volume commercial quantities of our principal product or that additional development will be required for a commercially viable product.
 We generally expect to warrant our products to be free from defects in materials and workmanship for a period of up to one year from the date of purchase.
 We may incur substantial and unpredictable warranty costs from post-production product or component failures.
 Future warranty costs could further adversely affect our financial position, results of operations and business prospects.